JavaScript DHTML Menu Powered by Milonic

 The Grand Design by Stephen Hawking and Leonard Mlodinow

-Here are some initial reactions to 'The Grand Design: new answers to the ultimate questions of life', by Stephen Hawking and Leonard Mlodinow.
+This is the first part of a review of 'The Grand Design: new answers to the ultimate questions of life', by Stephen Hawking and Leonard Mlodinow.
+Initial impressions:

 Good points